sophia-stewart/my_ds_notes/til.md

 11-19-21: I learned how to use K-Nearest Neighbor and Logistic Regression models.

 11-22-21: I learned what I need to do for my Classification project.

+11-23-21: I learned how I will proceed with my Classification project.

+11-29-21: I started learning about Regression.

+11-30-21: I learned how to scale data.

+12-01-21: I learned about Capstone presentations from Germain's presentations.

+12-02-21: I learned how to explore for regression modeling.

+12-06-21: I learned how to evaluate regression models.

+12-07-21: I learned how to do feature engineering.

+12-08-21: I learned how to model using regression.